cern-it-efp/EOSC-Testsuite/README.rst

 ===============================================================
-OCRE Test-Suite for cloud provider validation - CERN IT (EFP)
+OCRE Test-Suite for cloud provider validation - CERN
 ===============================================================

-This tool is intended to be used for cloud providers (public cloud) validation and testing.
-The test-suite does 4 main things:
+This tool is intended to be used for cloud services validation and testing.
+When applicable, the test-suite executes four main steps:

 1) Infrastructure provisioning: VMs are created using Terraform and then Kubernetes and Docker are installed on them to create a k8s cluster.